 If your MC grew up in the London slums, they wont know how to talk with a posh accent or easily mingle with such society (without extensive practice).
 If your MC comes from a large family, maybe they always crave silence and solitude.
 If they have been upfront about conflict, perhaps they’ve consequently had their nose broken four times before they realized the importance of tact.

-You will discover the effects of your characters’ history in even greater detail during the writing process (see #3), but it is beneficial to spend some time understanding how these facts affect who they are as a person, as these will affect their motivations a la #2.
+You will discover the effects of your characters’ history in even greater detail during the writing process (see #3), but it is beneficial to spend some time understanding how these facts affect who they are as a person as well as their motivations (a la #2).

 2. Understand Their Motivations

 To create truly empathetic and believable characters, we have to dig down to the essence of what makes them “them” — what are their motivations?